Tales from the Vienna Woods (play): Background

-It was premièred in Berlin in 1931 and has been filmed several times.
+Horvath's play premièred in Berlin in 1931 and has been filmed several times.
 Before the première, the German writer and playwright, Carl Zuckmayer nominated the play for the Kleist Prize, which it won, the most significant literary award of the Weimar Republic.
 The play's title is a reference to the waltz "Tales from the Vienna Woods" by Johann Strauss II.

-Horváth's play premièred at the Deutsches Theater, Berlin.
+The play's premiere took place at the Deutsches Theater, Berlin.
 Written in the late 1920s during the period of catastrophic unemployment and the Great Depression, the play is a key work of modern drama, described by Erich Kästner as "a Viennese folk play accompanied by Viennese folk songs".
 It is a bitter satire about the mendacity and brutality of the petite-bourgeoisie, named ironically after the Vienna Woods near the Austrian capital that are so idealised in the waltz.
 In the play, Viennese Gemütlichkeit or "coziness" becomes a hollow phrase; the tragic, brutal story of the sweet girl Marianne and the deeply conventional butcher Oskar reflects the hardships and anxieties of the late 1920s during the global economic crisis.